caseyg/awesome/TOPICS.md

 *   [BuilderIO/builder](https://github.com/BuilderIO/builder) - Visual Development for React, Vue, Svelte, Qwik, and more

-## cms

-*   [BuilderIO/builder](https://github.com/BuilderIO/builder) - Visual Development for React, Vue, Svelte, Qwik, and more

-*   [getkirby/eleventykit](https://github.com/getkirby/eleventykit) - The Eleventykit is a very simple (unstyled) example for a site, built with Kirby and 11ty.

-*   [payloadcms/payload](https://github.com/payloadcms/payload) - Payload is the open-source, fullstack Next.js framework, giving you instant backend superpowers.
-Get a full TypeScript backend and admin panel instantly.
-Use Payload as a headless CMS or for building powerful applications.

-*   [flowershow/flowershow](https://github.com/flowershow/flowershow) - 💐 Create beautiful markdown-based websites, docs wikis and PKMs.

-*   [tinacms/tinacms](https://github.com/tinacms/tinacms) - A fully open-source headless CMS that supports Markdown and Visual Editing

-*   [thomasreinecke/git-playbook](https://github.com/thomasreinecke/git-playbook) - GIT Playbook is a documentation framework that allows you to create Documentation for your project using Markdown and GH-Pages rapidly

-*   [rowyio/rowy](https://github.com/rowyio/rowy) - Low-code backend platform.
-Manage database on spreadsheet-like UI and build cloud functions workflows in JS/TS, all in your browser.

-*   [andybywire/sanity-plugin-taxonomy-manager](https://github.com/andybywire/sanity-plugin-taxonomy-manager) - Create and manage SKOS compliant taxonomies, thesauri, and classification schemes in Sanity Studio.

-*   [keystonejs/keystone](https://github.com/keystonejs/keystone) - The superpowered headless CMS for Node.js — built with GraphQL and React

-*   [vapid/vapid](https://github.com/vapid/vapid) - Vapid is an intentionally simple content management system built on the idea that you can create a custom dashboard without ever leaving the HTML.

-*   [melmothx/amusewiki](https://github.com/melmothx/amusewiki) - Text::Amuse-based publishing platform

-*   [enokidotsite/enoki](https://github.com/enokidotsite/enoki) - ultralight tools for creating p2p sites

-*   [gohugoio/hugo](https://github.com/gohugoio/hugo) - The world’s fastest framework for building websites.

-*   [decaporg/decap-cms](https://github.com/decaporg/decap-cms) - A Git-based CMS for Static Site Generators

-*   [postlight/awesome-cms](https://github.com/postlight/awesome-cms) - 📚 A collection of open and closed source Content Management Systems (CMS) for your perusal.

 ## drag-drop

 *   [BuilderIO/builder](https://github.com/BuilderIO/builder) - Visual Development for React, Vue, Svelte, Qwik, and more